Opportunities and Risks

 Overall Assessment of Opportunities and Risks

-The overall opportunity and risk position of the Group, has not changed significantly compared to the previous year.
-The financial and nonfinancial risks reported in the following do not endanger the company’s continued existence, nor could we identify any risk interdependencies that could combine to endanger the company’s continued existence.
+Particularly in the year 2022, Covestro’s business environment was severely affected by geopolitical events, such as the Russian war against Ukraine, a rise in inflation trends around the world, higher energy and raw material prices, disrupted global supply chains, and the global acceleration in recessionary trends.
+However, the overall opportunity and risk position of the Group, has not changed significantly compared to the previous year.
+The latest assessment of financial and nonfinancial risks shows that none of the risks reported below endanger the company’s continued existence.
+Nor could we identify any risk interdependencies that could combine to endanger the company’s continued existence.

-Based on our product portfolio, our know-how, and our innovation capability, we are confident that we can use the opportunities resulting from our entrepreneurial activity and successfully master the challenges resulting from the risks stated below.
+Based on our product portfolio, our know-how, and our innovation capability, we are confident that we can use the opportunities resulting from our business practices and successfully master the challenges resulting from the risks stated below.

 Opportunities and Risks in General and in the Company’s Business Environment

-The risks outlined below have material effects on EBITDA and, in individual cases, the FOCF of our Group.
-In this context, risks are deemed material if the potential loss to Covestro is estimated at €50 million or more, and/or they have at least a moderate potential indirect financial impact regardless of their likelihood of occurrence.
+The risks outlined below may have material effects on EBITDA and, in individual cases, the FOCF of our Group within the one-year forecast period.
+In this context, risks are deemed material if the potential loss to Covestro is estimated at €50 million or more and/or they have at least a moderate potential qualitative impact.
 The likelihood of occurrence of the risks is used for internal management purposes to define focus areas for the Corporate Risk Committee.
 The risks are more highly aggregated in this report than in our internal documentation.
 Various individual risks are combined into risk categories we have defined for this purpose.
 The following overview shows the levels of risk allocated to the individual risks within each category.
 A risk category can therefore include more than one weighted risk occurrence level.
 The order in which the risk categories are listed does not reflect their significance.
+Unless explicit information to the contrary is provided, the opportunities and risks described below always refer to both segments of Covestro.

 General economic conditions worldwide and, in particular, in the geographic regions in which Covestro operates are a significant factor affecting the company’s earnings, since their effect on the industries in which Covestro’s direct and indirect customers operate affects demand for our company’s products.